Mike has been busy on his wild west model train layout.

 I know I still have a lot of detail work to do, but I’m looking forward to it.

-A big thanks to Mike – can’t wait to see the next update.
+A big thanks to Mike – can’t wait to see the next update on his wild west model train.

 His scene reminded me of the old wild west saloon in the print out scenery range too: